2006 NCAA Division I men's ice hockey tournament

-The tournament is remembered for the win by Holy Cross over Minnesota which is typically considered one of if not the biggest upset in tournament history.
+The tournament is largely remembered for a 4-3 overtime win by Holy Cross over Minnesota, which is typically considered one of the biggest upsets in NCAA Division 1 Men’s Ice Hockey tournament history.

 Game locations

 The NCAA Men's Division I Ice Hockey Championship is a single-elimination tournament featuring 16 teams representing all six Division I conferences in the nation.
 The Championship Committee seeds the entire field from 1 to 16 within four regionals of 4 teams.
 The winners of the six Division I conference championships receive automatic bids to participate in the NCAA Championship.
 Regional placements are based primarily on the home location of the top seed in each bracket with an attempt made to put the top-ranked teams close to their home site.